Oxen-AI/oxen-release/README.md

 # 🐂 Oxen

-Oxen helps you version your datasets like you version your code.
+Oxen makes versioning your datasets as easy as versioning your code.

 ```bash
 # The first step for creating any dataset should be `oxen init`